 The Artist Guesthouse is located at the top of a small hill on Svinøya in Svolvær, and access to Kunstnerhuset is clearly marked with signs.

-There is a washer and a separate area with facilities for drying your washing in the basement.
+The facilities are basic.
+There is a washer and a separate area with a washing machine and facilities for drying your washing, iron, and ironing board.

 We also have ample space for storing various equipment such as skis, bikes, surfboards and similar.